 and related records.

-D. J. C. C. Record of deeds or
+Record of deeds or

 Deeds or Certificates certificates of ownership of Permanent.

 of Ownership lots that have been Note:

-surrendered or exchanged
+surrendered or exchanged 11000

 or deeds that have had a Idaho Code 50-907(1)(f) provides that this record is permanent.

-transfer of title.
-1
+transfer of title. realis code 30 707(1)(1) provides that this record is permanent.

 Logs listing names of

 intoxicated individuals

 held and released when

 Temporary: Keep three years.

 sober.
 Includes dates and

 Detoxification

 Confinement Logs times confined and

-·

 released, name of

+المعادمة المسائمة المسائم المسائم المسائم المسائم المسائم المسائم المسائم المسائم ال

 individual and related

 information.

+mormation.

 Records documenting

 formation, modification

 and termination of

 development agreements,

 in which the city requires

-the developer to make a
+the developer to make a D

 Development written commitment Permanent.

 Agreements concerning use or

-129. 0000 development of the subject

-parcel as a condition of
+development of the subject parcel as a condition of

 rezoning.
 The agreements

 are recorded and binding

 on subsequent property

 owners.

 Records documenting

 planning for, impact of,

-Disaster and actions taken by the
+and actions taken by the

+Disaster city in response to

-Preparedness & city in response to disasters, emergencies, and
+Preparedness & disasters, emergencies, and

 Response Records civil disorder, include:

 earthquakes, wildfires,

 severe storms, floods,

 drought, utility failures,

-hazardous materials
+hazardous materials Permanent.

-incidents, riots, etc. Permanent.
+incidents, riots, etc. 1 Climancia.

 Records may include: plans

 and studies, logs, diaries,

 damage assessment reports,

 response reports, situation

 and resource status reports,

 resource ordering and

 tracking records, financial

 documentation, messages,

-photographs, etc.
+photographs, etc. Daymononts Voon reports norman anti- (

-Records documenting the Permanent: Keep reports permanently (with the exception of
+Discharge Records documenting the Permanent: Keep reports permanently (with the exception of

-Discharge Records documenting the amount of pollution Permanent: Keep reports permanently (with the exception of discharge monitoring reports, see below).
+Discharge Monitoring Records amount of pollution discharged from the city discharge monitoring reports, see below).

-Discharge Monitoring Records Records documenting the
+Monitoring Records wastewater treatment Semi-permanent: Keep discharge monitoring reports 20 years

+wasiewaici ii calificili beim-permanent.
+Recp discharge monitoring reports 20 years

-T Disinfection facility.
+T facility.
 May also include supporting documentation.
-Information includes: date; period covered; NPDES permit number; discharge number; frequency of analysis; sample type; and average and maximum quantities and concentrations of solids, ammonia, chlorine, nitrogen, and other chemicals.
-Records relating to after permit expiration.
+Information includes: date; period covered; NPDES permit number; discharge number; frequency of analysis; sample type; and average and maximum quantities and concentrations of solids, ammonia, chlorine, nitrogen, and other chemicals. after permit expiration.
 Keep all other records five years, until the end of the NPDES permit cycle, or as requested by state or federal agencies, whichever is longer.
+Disinfection Profiling & Benchmarking Records Records relating to disinfection profiling and benchmarking for Giardia lamblia or virus inactivation.
 Permanent.
-Profiling & Benchmarking Records disinfection profiling and benchmarking for Giardia lamblia or virus inactivation.
 Note: Federal regulations (40 CFR 141.571) require these records to be kept permanently.
 Dispatch Incident Records Document specific incidents when a call is received by the 911 dispatch center and subsequent response activities.
 Information may include, but is not limited to: caller's name, address, and telephone number; details of incident or complaint; dispatcher's name; responding agency and time of response; and incident disposition.
 Additional information received through an enhanced system is the Automatic Number Identification and Automatic Location Identification (ANI/ALI) which includes the telephone subscriber name, subscriber's telephone number and location.
 Temporary: Keep two years.
 Drinking Water Grant & Loan Records Records relating to Idaho Department of Environmental Quality grants and loans for water facilities, including: application form and checklist, authorizing resolution, engineering contract checklist, certificate of negotiation, proof of professional liability insurance, certification of financial and management capability, and other documents.
 Semi-permanent: Keep three years after grant closure or loan payoff.